The 'FAILURE lab' began as a research week while making the solo FAILURE. I brought together actors, dancers, improvisers and clowns to ask:

 We integrate visual, physical and vocal elements to collaboratively explore grey areas, unfamiliar territories, and places that might scare us.

-FAILURE Lab draws from CI and somatic practices, clowning, comedy improvisation, theatre devising and choreographic methods, visual composition, text and continuous writing.
+FAILURE Lab drew its influences from CI and somatic practices, clowning, comedy improvisation, theatre devising and choreographic methods, visual composition, text and continuous writing.
 Bringing in an eclectic mix of philosophical thought from cultural, queer and feminist theory, and accumulated influences from contemporary performance and dance makers.

 Photo: Mary Pearson Image: Martin Shead at FAILURE lab